Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

-Following the above process will allow you to change the brush size without any hassle.
+Following the above process will allow you to change the brush size without hassle.

 Generally, 0% hardness level delivers the best result.
 Seamless blending is achievable with this brush hardness level.
 At the same time, if you want to achieve a nearly defined edge, choose to increase the hardness level.

-Though in a few cases, you have already changed an adjustment layer and you need to decide whether those adjustments should be included in your cloning.
+In a few cases, you have already changed an adjustment layer and need to decide whether those adjustments should be included in your cloning.
 Photoshop allows you to choose whether your cloning should come with those changes.

-In an image, it will be both comfortable and harder to clone out things.
+In an image, it will be both comfortable and harder to clone things.
 It is advisable to start with the most relaxing things.
-When you clone out the easiest things, this will boost up your confidence to clone out the more challenging things.
+Cloning out the easiest things will boost your confidence to clone the more challenging things.

 Sometimes, patterns are inevitable in cloning.
-At this point, when selecting the sourced pixels, it will help if you look for ways in your image that match with the targeted area.
+Selecting the sourced pixels will help if you look for ways in your image that match the targeted area.
 For instance, replace a building with the same colored building to get the expected result.

-Let’s say when cloning an image that has many roofs or window lines; you have to clone those areas carefully.
+When cloning an image with many roofs or window lines, you must clone those areas carefully.